 This varies for each role.
 The Counselor, Fraud Specialist, and Public Presenter roles include:

-- Complete in-person SHIBA basic training (8 hour training taken over two 4 hour days).
+- Complete online SHIBA basic training (8 hours training taken over two days).
 Basic Training is recommended but not required for Outreach or Administrative/data entry roles.

-- Counselors, Fraud Specialists, and Public Presenters must all successfully pass the open book certification exam.
+- Medicare Counselors, Fraud Specialists, and Public Presenters must all successfully pass the open book certification exam.

 - All SHIBA volunteers must attend a 2 hour monthly Medicare training hosted virtually by the Office of the Insurance Commissioner (at least 8 of the 9 trainings must be attended) per year.